MacBook Pro Specs

 MacBook Pro models can be optioned with various parts to suit any need.
 The latest models have the option of running dedicated graphics cards, 2 terabytes of SDD storage and, a digital command bar that replaced the top row of keys on the keyboard.

 The MacBook Pro was released in 2006, and it featured a svelte aluminum unibody design, a Retina display, and an Intel processor.
 The Pro’s requirements and features have implemented cutting-edge technology since its release.
-It is the higher-end model in the MacBook family, residing above the MacBook Air, and comes with 13- and 16-inch displays.
+It is the higher-end model in the MacBook family, residing above the MacBook Air, and comes with 13 inch, 14 inch, and 16-inch displays.

 17-inch Macbook Pro was sold from April 2006 to June 2012, and 15-inch Macbook Pro from January 2006 to January 2020.
 By July 2019, Apple had released a new MacBook Pro with a butterfly-style keyboard designed to address problems with previous models, an 8-core processor, high-capacity storage, next-generation graphics, and a better sound system.

-For both students and professionals, the legendary MacBook Pro has become a favorite tool.
-With its powerful hardware and software modules, it has set the bar for small machines.
+Ever since the introduction of M1 and then moving on to the latest entrants, the M1 max and the M1 Max pro, MacBook Pro has become a favorite machine.
+With its powerful hardware and software modules, it has set the bar for its competitors.
 MacBooks have revolutionized how people handle productivity when on the go.
 Apple computers have become considerably less expensive while improving their efficiency over time, which is a huge benefit to customers.

 Macbook Pro Generations